danma9023/Luigi/index.md

 After we have manually fixed the error in Node B the pipeline can run again but, in this occasion, it will not consider Node A.

+## 2. Basic Components
+As mentioned, the Luigi package works like a graph.
+The nodes in Luigi are called Tasks and the edges are called Targets.

+- **Target**:- In simple words, a target holds the output of a task.
+A target could be a local(e.g: a file), HDFS or RDBMS(MySQL etc).
+Target is the edge connecting a Tasks to the next.
+These are usually represented as a file.
+The file ‘helloworld.txt’ was a Target in our following example.
+A Task can be considered complete if and only if each of its output Targets exist.
+They can be as simple as empty files, an S3 or whatever.
+- **Task**:- Task is the basic building blocks of Luigi and something where the actual work takes place.

+    A task could be independent or dependent.
+The example of a dependant task is dumping the data into a file or database.
+Before loading the data the data must be there by any mean(scraping, API, etc).
+Each task is represented as a Python Class which contains certain mandatory member functions.
+To create a task you have to create a class and inherit the class luigi.Task.
+A task function contains the following methods:
+    - **requires()**:- This member function of the task class contains all the task instances that must be executed before the current task.
+In the example I shared below, a task, named `HelloWorld`, will be included in the `requires()` method of task `Substituter`, hence make a task a dependant task.

+        Most commonly this method makes a call to another Luigi Task above the workflow, allowing the code to move backward to the beginning of the pipeline.
+Only when a method requires is satisfied that Task can execute.
+    - **output()**:- This method contains the target where the task output will be stored.
+This could contain one or more target objects.
+Although, it is recommended that any Task only return one single Target in output.

+    - **run()**: In this method is contained the action that the task has to execute.
+It can be anything, a call to another method, the running of a script, etc.

 The following is an example of naive ETL.
 It is is desigend to put 'Hello World' in a text file and then replace 'World' with your input name.

 import time